Monolingual and Multilingual Misinformation Detection for Low-Resource Languages: A Comprehensive Survey: Background

-\textit{Multilingual language processing for LRLs} combines linguistics, computer science, and AI to process and analyze natural human language across diverse contexts~\cite{bikel2012multilingual}.
 Inside multilingual language processing, \textit{code-switching/code-mixing} represents a special linguistic phenomenon where two or more languages are mixed together within a single utterance, or conversation~\cite{sravani-mamidi-2023-enhancing}.
 It allows individuals to express unique cultural concepts and connect with or distinguish themselves from others~\cite{toribio2002spanish,ritchie2012social}.

-\textbf{Current Efforts.} LRL processing remains a critical concern because of the scarcity of accessible datasets~\cite{shahriar2023question} and the absence of domain knowledge for understanding linguistic structures~\cite{magueresse2020low}.
-Recent research explores methods to improve NLP performance on LRLs, including but not limited to increasing training data through data augmentation~\cite{mahamud2023distributional,chen2023empirical} and fine-tuning domain-specific language models with relatively smaller training corpora~\cite{bhattacharjee2021banglabert,cruz2019evaluating,zhang2023continual}.
+\textbf{Current efforts.} LRL processing remains a critical concern because of the scarcity of accessible datasets~\cite{shahriar2023question} and the absence of domain knowledge for understanding linguistic structures~\cite{magueresse2020low}.
+Recent research explores methods to improve NLP performance on LRLs, including but not limited to increasing training through data augmentation~\cite{mahamud2023distributional,chen2023empirical} and fine-tuning domain-specific language models with relatively smaller training corpora~\cite{bhattacharjee2021banglabert,cruz2019evaluating,zhang2023continual}.

 LLMs have also been utilized to process LRLs directly.
 Large-scale multilingual language models such as XLM-Roberta~\cite{conneau2019unsupervised}, GPT-4~\cite{achiam2023gpt}, and LLama3~\cite{dubey2024llama} utilize a huge amount of independent corpora in different languages during training.
 This enables them to handle diverse languages with shared vocabulary and text representations.
 Thus, the capability of cross-lingual transfer are utilized to generalize representations from high-resource languages to low-resource ones.